 In a strange non-coincidence, there’s always a very worthwhile photo – like the one above – worth posting anytime Britt Ekland shows up in a BAMF Style-worthy movie (see Get Carter if you need further evidence).

 How to Get the Look

 An outfit like this would be hard to find and hard to make good when found off-the-rack.
 If you’re interested in emulating Moore, call up some talented guys like Cyril Castle and Frank Foster.
 You’ll be in good hands… although likely unable to afford lunch.

-- Black, white, and red plaid woven single-breasted sport coat with large notch lapels, 2-button front, welted breast pocket, slanted flapped hip pockets, single link-button cuffs, and long double rear vents
+- Black, white, and red plaid open-weave single-breasted 2-button sports coat with large notch lapels, welted breast pocket, slanted flapped hip pockets, single link-button cuffs, and long double rear vents

 - Dark charcoal gray darted-front mohair suit trousers with belt loops, jetted button-through rear pockets, and flared plain-hemmed bottoms

 - Ecru poplin dress shirt with large collar, front placket, and 2-button turnback cuffs

 - Black horsebit Gucci loafers with silver horsebit detail

 - Black leather Gucci belt with gold “G” belt buckle

 - Black leather shoulder holster (RHD) on wide blue cloth strap, for Walther PPK pistol